Jump to section

 Enucleation is never undertaken lightly and only after all other treatment options have been explored.
 For example with glaucoma, referral to place a surgical stent (drain) in the eye may be an option.

 Enucleation requires full general anesthetic and may involve an overnight stay after the surgery, for additional pain relief and monitoring.
-Elderly patients may require intravenous fluids during the surgery to reduce the risk of kidney complications.
+Elderly patients may require intravenous fluids during the surgery to reduce the risk of kidney complications and to maintain blood pressure and hydration.

 The procedure involves: